 After shopping for our supplies, the first stage of the process was to build the IKEA cabinets.
 This was a slightly arduous task, but we've definitely built worse things from IKEA, so it wasn't as bad as it could have been.
 And thankfully, there were only four pieces to build—much easier than an entire kitchen!

 BUILDING THE BASE FRAME

-Once the cabinets were done, we moved onto building a frame from 2x4 pieces of whitewood lumbar.
-To tie in with the light wood finish of the table, I decided that I wanted to leave the lumbar exposed rather than covering it with trim or painting it.
+Once the cabinets were done, we moved onto building a frame from 2x4 pieces of whitewood lumber.
+To tie in with the light wood finish of the table, I decided that I wanted to leave the lumber exposed rather than covering it with trim or painting it.
 Therefore, we decided to miter the corners to give it a more polished look.
 (We don't own a miter saw, but one of our neighbors does and he kindly lent it to us!)

 When assembling the frame, we wanted to keep the front piece "screwless" as it would be visible, so we used dowels and wood glue to attach the middle support pieces to the front piece.
 It was pretty fiddly, but it worked well enough to give us that seamless look, whilst providing a solid base for our cabinets.
 For the sides and the back, we just used regular wood screws.

 To attach the cabinets to the frame, we screwed in each corner, making sure that each cabinet was in the correct place before securing it:

 At this point, my poor husband thought that we were all done (aside from making the bench cushion.)
 Clearly, so did my four year old:

 As I started putting dishes and serving bowls in the cabinets, I realized how tiny the inside of the drawers were.
 Here's a photo with my hand to show the scale: